nlp4bia-bsc/Generic-NER-evaluation-TSV-BRAT/README.md

    ```

 Replace `<gold_standard.tsv>` and `<predictions.tsv>` with the paths to your input files.

+Use the optional `--entities` argument to specify a list of entities to evaluate.
+If not provided, all entities will be evaluated.

 3. The script will output the following metrics:
    - **Precision (P)**: Micro-average precision.